Allaert van Everdingen: Works

 In early pieces he cleverly represents the sea in motion under varied, but mostly clouded, aspects of sky.
 Their general intonation is strong and brown, and effects are rendered in a powerful key, but the execution is much more uniform than that of Jacob van Ruisdael.
 A dark scud lowering on a rolling sea near the walls of Flushing characterizes Everdingens Mouth of the Schelde in the Hermitage at St Petersburg.
 Storm is the marked feature of sea-pieces in the Staedel or Robartes collections; and a strand with wreckers at the foot of a cliff in the Munich Pinakothek may be a reminiscence of personal adventure in Norway.
 But the Norwegian coast was studied in calms as well as in gales; and a fine canvas at Munich shows fishermen on a still and sunny day taking herrings to a smoking hut at the foot of a Norwegian crag.

 The earliest of Everdingen's sea-pieces bears the date of 1640.
-After 1640 we meet with nothing but representations of inland scenery, and particularly of Norwegian valleys, remarkable alike for wildness and a decisive depth of tone.
-The masters favorite theme is a fall in a glen, with mournful fringes of pines interspersed with birch, and log-huts at the base of rocks and craggy slopes.
+After 1640 we meet with nothing but representations of inland scenery, and particularly of Norwegian valleys.
+The masters favorite theme is a fall in a glen, with fringes of pines interspersed with birch, and log-huts at the base of rocks and craggy slopes.
 The water tumbles over the foreground, so as to entitle the painter to the name of inventor of cascades.
-It gives Everdingen his character as a precursor of Jacob van Ruisdael in a certain form of landscape composition; but though very skillful in arrangement and clever in effects, Everdingen remains much more simple in execution; he is much less subtle in feeling or varied in touch than his great and incomparable countryman.

 Five of Everdingen's cascades are in the museum of Copenhagen alone: of these, one is dated 1647, another 1649.
 In the Hermitage at St Petersburg is a fine example of 1647; another in the Pinakothek at Munich was finished in 1656.
 One of his best-known masterpieces is the Norwegian glen belonging to Lord Listowel.
 Of his etchings and drawings there are much larger and more numerous specimens in England than elsewhere.
 Being a collector as well as an engraver and painter, he brought together a large number of works of all kinds and masters; and the sale of these by his heirs at Amsterdam on 11 March 1676 gives an approximate clue to the date of the painters death.

 His two brothers, Jan and Caesar, were both good painters according to Houbraken, though Jan had a civil job that kept him from his hobby.